What’s included in the 4 week class?

 Lesson planning help

-Every afternoon before the teaching practice session, trainers are on-hand to give help and advice for your lesson planning.
+Every afternoon before the teaching practice session, experienced trainers are on-hand to give help and advice for your lesson planning.

 Job guidance and support